MattPahuta/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 51: March 9, Wednesday

+**Today's Progress**: All my time devoted to the typemaster website today.

+**Thoughts** Really went down the rabbit hole with Grid today and don't have a lot to show for it.
+Frustrating week.

 ### Day 50: March 8, Tueday

 **Today's Progress**: Finished off the second part of four for the latest Scrimba module and spent more time on the Typemaster project.